pskaranth/datascience/varandcovar.md

 {% include lib/mathjax.html %}

-Listing basic terminologies of Statistics required for Machine Learning.
 ## Variance
 It is the measure of the spread of the data around it’s mean value.
 The variance of a random variable X, with mean $$EX=μ_{x}$$